Regena Cassandrra: Critical acclaim and progression (2022–present)

 Cassandrra's first release in 2022 was 1945 alongside Rana Daggubati.
 Cassandrra made her web debut with the series Rocket Boys, where she portrayed Mrinalini Sarabhai opposite Ishwak Singh, and reprised her role in the second season.
 Saibal Chatterjee of NDTV termed her "terrific", while Roktim Rajpal of India Today noted, "Regina shines despite having limited scope.
 She channels her character's griefs and insecurities with a fair degree of competence."
 She then had a special number in Chiranjeevi's Acharya.
 She then appeared in three more web series, Fingertip, Anya's Tutorial and Shoorveer.
 Her final release of the year was the bilingual Saakini Daakini.
 The News Minute stated, "Regina particularly looks perfect as a young police trainee.
 She performs her stunts well and gives a brilliant performance."

 In 2023, Cassandrra first appeared in the web series Jaanbaaz Hindustan Ke, as a NIA officer.
 Deepa Gehlot of Rediff.com wrote, "Regina Cassandra has an attractive screen presence, but her Kavya is mostly one-dimensional."
 She next appeared in Farzi as Vijay Sethupathi's wife.
 Her first film of the year was Karungaapiyam.
 She next played dual roles in Nene Naa, one of which was an archaeologist.
-123telugu noted, "Regina shines in the dual roles, particularly as Divya.
-Her engaging performance adds depth to the character and keeps the audience intrigued."
 She later played a paranormal investigator in Conjuring Kannappan opposite Sathish.
 Janani K found her portrayal to be "decent".
 In her only film of 2024, Cassandrra played a lively girl opposite Dilip Prakash in Utsavam.
 Nelki Naresh Kumar found her to be "convincing" in Rama's role.

 In her first release of 2025, Cassandrra appeared in Vidaamuyarchi, where she played a psychotic gangster opposite Arjun Sarja.
 Sajin Shrijith of The Week noted, "Regina gets to have fun with a complex character without overdoing it."
 Avinash Ramachandran opined, "Regena bring in a rather zany vibe to the proceedings and sell her roles with a conviction that is consistent through the film."
 It underperformed at the box office In her next film Jaat, Cassandrra played a ruthless criminal's wife opposite Randeep Hooda.
 Rishabh Suri of Hindustan Times stated, "Regina’s Bharathi is a meaty role, and she’s effective from the get-go."
 Following this, she played C. Sankaran Nair's wife in Kesari Chapter 2 opposite Akshay Kumar.
 Shubhra Gupta opined that she leave a mark in a small role.
 Both the films emerged as moderate commercial successes.